shoprunback/documentation/source/includes/shopify/return_link.html.md

 You can find the order's ID in the order's details page, at the end of the URL.

 <aside class="warning">
-You must provide the return ID (created by Shopify automatically) not the order number.
+You must provide the order ID (created by Shopify automatically) not the order number.
 </aside>